pyscaffold/pyscaffold/docs/dependencies.rst

 but keeping it simple and using ``requirements.in`` to represent all the tools you need to run common tasks in a development environment is a good practice, since you can omit the arguments when calling ``pip-compile`` and ``pip-sync``.
-After all, if you need to have a separated text environment you can use tox, and the minimal dependencies of your packages are already listed in ``setup.cfg``.
+After all, if you need to have a separated test environment you can use tox, and the minimal dependencies of your packages are already listed in ``setup.cfg``.